zentree/zentree.github.io/_posts/2014-11-27-back-of-the-envelope-look-at-school-decile-changes.md

 Data files used for this post: [decile_changes_20142015](/assets/uploads/decile_changes_20142015.csv)</a> and [directory_school_current](/assets/uploads/directory_school_current.csv)

-Operational school funding is [much more complex](http://www.minedu.govt.nz/NZEducation/EducationPolicies/Schools/SchoolOperations/Resourcing/ResourcingHandbook/Chapter1/Appendices/Appendix1OperationalFundingRates.aspx) than deciles, as it includes allocations depending on number of students, use of Maori language, etc.
+Operational school funding is much more complex than deciles, as it includes allocations depending on number of students, use of Māori language, etc.

 P.S.
 Stephen Senn highlights an obvious problem with the language the Ministry uses: there are 9 deciles (the points splitting the distribution into 10 parts).
-We should be talking about tenths, a much simpler word, instead of deciles.</p>
+We should be talking about tenths, a much simpler word, instead of deciles.